Algarve Viewpoints This Week: A Wind-First Plan for Safer Sunrise and Sunset Stops

 If wind is strong (> 25 km/h):

-**Local tip:** Check the wind forecast at windguru.cz for Lagos or Faro before you leave.
-Look for “wind speed” at 10m elevation.
-If it’s above 25 km/h for your planned time, pivot inland.
+Local tip: Check a local wind forecast before you leave.
+If it looks gusty for your planned time, pivot inland.

 Planning your timing: